-4.1.2 Ships with service notation "pontoon" carrying special cargoes
+4.1.2 Ships with service notation "pontoon" carrying special cargoes case-by-case basis, taking into account favourable sea and weather conditions during launching.

 For ships with the service notation pontoon intended for the carriage of special cargoes, such as parts of offshore units, the hull girder strength is to be checked through criteria to be agreed with the Society on a case-by-case basis.